 In fact, these are symptoms of a painful condition known as driver's foot.
 If left untreated, this condition can worsen over time.
 It could even leave you sore and unable to perform simple daily tasks outside of your car.

 Want to stay safe and keep on cruising?
 Let's explore what causes driver's foot to develop.
 Then, we'll review what you can do if your feet are already affected.

 What Causes Driver's Foot?

 Driver’s Foot is, obviously, caused by driving.
 It can affect professional and recreational drivers alike.
-The pain of driver's foot is usually felt in the heel of your foot, across your big toe, or in the ball of your foot, near the big toe.
-Sitting in Houston traffic can make this pain worse, as you are forced to hold your foot in one position for extended periods of time.
-Depending on where you experience the pain of driver's foot, you may require a different form of treatment.
+Typically, painful symptoms hit your right, or driver's foot.
+And you'll usually feel the pain of driver's foot in the heel of your foot, across your big toe, or in the ball of your foot, near the big toe.

-Top-of-the-foot pain: this type of driver's foot pain is usually caused by built-up tension from holding car pedals in place for extended amounts of time.
-Stiff gas pedals can make this problem worse, since you will have to push down on them with greater force.
+Now, stiff gas pedals can make this problem worse, since you will have to push down on them with greater force.
+So make sure to grease those pedals regularly.
 Fortunately, this kind of pain is typically temporary; it should go away quickly after you park and walk around a bit.
-Flexing your feet rotating them in circles is often helpful in alleviating this type of foot pain.
+And, to speed up your pain relief?
+When you exit the car, try flexing your feet and rotating them in circles.
+This should alleviate top of foot pain quickly.

 Does Driver's Foot Require Treatment?

 As we mentioned earlier, if driver's foot is only an occasional problem, you don't need a major treatment plan.
 In fact, you can probably manage the condition by limiting drive times and taking more frequent pit stops.
 But if the pain of driver's foot is affecting your ability to do your job, or is lingering outside of the car, your symptoms may be a sign of a bigger problem.
 And you'll never find relief unless we diagnose that underlying problem.